CyberBotX/SDATStuff/README.txt

                   - Corrected handling of files within an existing SDAT. v1.2 - 2013-03-28 - Made timing to be on by default, with 2 loops.
-                  - Added options to change the fade times.
+                  - Added options to change the fade times. v1.3 - 2013-03-30 - Only remove files from the destination directory that were created by this utility, instead of all files.
+                  - Slightly better file checking when copying from an existing SDAT, will check by data only if checking by filename and data doesn't give any results.

 SDAT Strip Version History
 --------------------------